 Most people are also surprised by the extent they legitimately enjoy eating fatty protein day in and day out.
 It’s simple, quick, and doesn’t require a lot of thought or prep.
 It might sound crazy to you right now but if you have the slightest interest, give it a try!

-Furthermore, I wrote an entire Carnivore Cookbook and zero carb Meal Plan with recipes and tips to make your experience easy and enjoyable.
+Furthermore, I made a 21-day carnivore meal plan with recipes and tips to make your experience easy and enjoyable.

 You won’t be bored, I got you covered!